Hope you had an awesome weekend!

 2. Oven Temperature

 Check to make sure your oven really is at the right temperature by using an oven safe thermometer.
 If your oven isn’t hot enough, the cookies don’t ‘set’ quick enough, and the cookies have more time to spread.
 Also remember that opening your oven up to peek on the progress of the cookies, will make the oven lose heat and affect ‘cookie spreadage’.
+If you still notice that your cookies are spreading, another thing you can do to help cookies keep their shape, is increase the heat 10-25 degrees higher than the suggested temperature on the recipe.
+Every oven is different, so you may need to try this for yours.

 3. Incorporating Too Much Air